Serj-IERC/IERC_DAO/README.md

 - Transparent Governance: Snapshot facilitates transparent decision-making by recording all proposals, discussions, and voting outcomes on-chain.
 This transparency enhances accountability and fosters trust among participants, ensuring that governance decisions are made in the best interest of the community.

-## Architecture
+## Governance Framework Overview

-IERC DAO operates through the indexer deployed on the Ethereum blockchain.
-The initial version of IERC DAO (IERC DAO V1) comprises several fundamental components:

-1. Governance and staking.
-2. Contribution and liquidity bootstrapping mechanisms facilitated through the IERC Ecosystem.
-3. A native governance inscription: $ethi.
-4. A Gnosis Safe multi-signature wallet is responsible for executing proposals approved by IERC Core Members.
-5. IERC DAO's intellectual property (IP) and data assets, represented as inscriptions held within the DAO.
+The governance decisions of IERC DAO are vested in $ethi inscription holders, who publicly propose, discuss, and vote on IERC DAO proposals.

+### IEIP Proposal

+The IEIP (IERC Ecosystem Improvement Proposal) is a mechanism through which community members can propose changes, enhancements, or new features to the IERC ecosystem.
+These proposals are initiated, reviewed, and published by IERC DAO, and subsequently voted upon by the community through the Snapshot voting platform.

+### Proposal Process Overview

+Proposals serve as the primary means through which IERC DAO executes decisions allocates funds, and adjusts its strategies.
+These proposals may originate formally or informally.
+Informal discussions typically occur on Telegram or Discord.
+If these discussions lead to the need for a formal proposal, a member should upload a preliminary version on GitHub to gather community input.
+These initial proposals undergo refinement based on received feedback until they are ready to proceed.
+At this stage, the proposal on GitHub becomes the final version, with further edits restricted.
+Proposals requiring structured governance must be submitted to Snapshot (on-chain voting) for a formal vote based on inscriptions.
+IERC DAO will also utilize a soft governance mechanism via Snapshot to streamline decision-making and manage decision fatigue.
+This form of governance addresses smaller-scale decisions involving norms and local agreements, as observed in working groups or specific project evaluations.
+Notably, this soft governance approach excludes determinations related to governance, fund allocation, or treasury tokens.

+### Initiating an IEIP Proposal Overview

+**Phase I: Ideation**

+- Duration: Open-ended.
+- Tool: Telegram or Discord.
+- Discussion platform: Github Issue
+- Community members and $ethi holders initiate discussions by posting ideas and suggestions in the designated or Telegram chat or Discord Channel.
+- Ideas and suggestions are discussed and refined on the IERC DAO Telegram chat or Discord Server.
+Once an idea or suggestion gathers sufficient support (20 reaction emojis), it is considered for Phase II.

+**Phase II: Formalization**

+- Duration: 3 Days.
+- Tool: GitHub
+- Proposals are posted on IERC DAO's GitHub for further discussion and refinement.
+IERC Core Team, Senior Committee Members, and the proposer will have a further discuss to make the proposal more feasible.
+There should be at least 1 online meeting.
+- If the proposal has been denied, there should be a comment and specific reason why it has been denied.

+**Phase III: Consensus**
+- Duration: 7 Days.
+- Tool: Snapshot.
+- Phase II proposals with majority support progress to Phase III.
+- Phase III proposals require majority approval with a 5% quorum of the circulating inscription supply through inscription-based voting.

+### Proposal Issue Template

+**Title:** [KEEP THE TITLE CLEAN]

+Date Created: [ADD CREATED DATE]

+Date Submitted: [ADD DATED POSTED TO DISCOURSE]

+**Short overview**

+Sum up this proposal in a few bullet points or sentences.

+**Scope Description**
+- **Motivation**

+Why are you making this proposal?
+What issue or opportunity is this proposal addressing?
+What are the driving factors behind why you think this is a good idea?

+- **Scope of work**

+Detailed information about the proposal

+- **Duration**

+Project implementation cycle.

+- **Technical specification** (Optional)

+**Key results** (Optional)

+How will the project’s success be measured?

 ## Treasury funds

 ### Scope of Treasury Fund Utilization

-The IERC DAO treasury funds are centrally managed on [Safe](https://safe.global/), enhancing accessibility and transparency for all community members.
+The IERC DAO treasury funds are managed on [Safe](https://safe.global/), enhancing accessibility and transparency for all community members.
 Below outline the permissible uses of IERC DAO treasury funds, which can be accessed through the designated Safe address (eth:0xxx wallet to be created).
 Funding requests falling within these categories should be detailed in proposals:

 1. Community Projects: Allocated for personnel, development expenses, and infrastructure costs (e.g., servers, domain names) related to IERC DAO community projects.
 2. Community Working Groups: Funds personnel, development fees, and infrastructure expenses (e.g., servers, domain names) for IERC DAO community working groups.